Kyrgyzstan: A Horse Trek to Song-Kol Lake

 The sun glimmered off of its rippled surface and even from way up at the top of the pass, we could clearly see its vivid colors and sandy shores.

 We had about 10 minutes at the top before it was time to get back on the horses and head down.
 A dense fog crept over the ridge and we were quickly engulfed in an opaque mist that made it almost impossible to see Ascot and his horse trotting in front of us.

 We arrived at the bottom of the trail after another hour of riding, the cool wind from the top of the pass still left a numbing sensation on our faces.

 The dense fog had lifted and we were trotting along at a good pace, despite Mustard’s refusal to listen to Dariece.
 We followed the lakeshore for about an hour before arriving at our second yurt stay.

 A Perfect Round Lake

 The lake itself was stunning, a perfect round pool set amongst the beautiful Borbor Alabas and Moldo-Too mountains.
-It’s glass calm surface is famous for reflecting their snowy peaks.
+Its glass calm surface is famous for reflecting its snowy peaks.
 The yurts where we were to sleep that night were scattered over a perfectly green pasture, or jailoo in Kyrgyz, with the jagged white cliffs scraping the sky in the background.
 The place was heavenly and it felt like we had discovered it for ourselves, though a few other tourists joined the camp that evening.

 We spent another night with Ascot, chatting and learning about the unique Kyrgyz culture.
 He explained to us how he hopes to one day kidnap his girlfriend and make her his wife, a common and controversial custom in Kyrgyzstan.